The "be" verbs (e.g. "is", "are", etc) doesn't explicitly exist in American Sign Language (ASL). Every language has its own "to be" grammatical rules.

-Please note that facial grammar and some grammatical nuances are not included in glossing.
+Below are some examples of the ASL sentences that substitute the "be" and "to be" verbs.
+Please note that facial grammar and some grammatical nuances are not noted in glossing.

 Use some ASL words that tell the present time, such as now and today.
 Or, sometimes there are no mention of the present-related words which generally tells the present time.

-E.g. ix-me fine for I'm fine.
+E.g. IX-me FINE for I'm fine.